amyzhang-commits/amyzhang-commits.github.io/README.md

 ## About

-Hello!
+Hi!
 I’m Amy.
-I came to data analytics sideways—through music, architecture, and the patterns woven throughout both.
-What I love most is the moment when a dataset stops being abstract and its relationships become something like an instrument: playable, knowable, subtly expressive with its own motifs and themes.
+I spiraled my way into data analytics--through music, architecture, and all the patterns in between.
+What I love most is the moment when a dataset stops being abstract and its relationships become something like an instrument: playable, knowable, subtly expressive, with emergent motifs and themes.
 Invariably, every data structure tells a deeper story about the system that created it—its habits, its blind spots, its possibilities.
-Below are some of the projects I’ve pushed to the limit over the last year—curious, stubborn--all in all, committed.
+Below are some of the projects I’ve pushed to the limit over the past year—curious, stubborn..._committed_, from repo to presentation runtime.
 In return, each one pushed me to listen in more closely, discerning the contours of next steps from the trace of events.
+Thanks for stopping by!

 ---

 ## Education
 - Machine Learning Specialization | CareerFoundry (_Summer 2025_)
 - Data Analytics Certificate | CareerFoundry (_Spring 2025_)
-- Dance Accompaniment Training | Mark Morris Dance School, NYC
+- Dance Accompaniment Intensive | Mark Morris Dance School, NYC
 - M.Phil, Architecture Theory and History | Columbia GSAPP, NYC

 <br>